 - Before you delete, shrink or extend a partition, you must select it to give focus.

-- If you want to extend part of Unallocated space to C drive, type extend size=XX (XX is a value in but without MB) in Step 6.
+- If you want to extend part of Unallocated space to C drive, type extend size=XX (XX is an amount without MB) in Step 6.

-Shortages to extend partition volume with diskpart command prompt
+Shortages to extend partition in Server 2019/2022 with diskpart command

 1. Unallocated space must be contiguous and on the right side